amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 http://server:3000/

-(If you have trouble editing the host file take a look [here](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/))
+(If you have trouble editing the host file, take a look [here](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/))

 ### Creating API routes and responding to requests